-You’ve got a list of contacts, excellent!
+So, you’ve got a list of IT contacts for your marketing campaign, excellent!
 Now what?

 It’s time to send them an email so amazing they’ll want to share it with everyone they know…